Game of the Century (college football): Unexpected outcome

-The Games of the 20th century
+20th century

 In each listing, the visiting team is listed first unless the game was played at a neutral site, in which case the teams are listed in alphabetical order.
 All rankings are from the AP Poll.

 1935 Notre Dame vs. Ohio State

 November 2, 1935: A then Ohio Stadium record crowd of 81,018 witnessed what was billed as The Game of the Century, the first ever meeting between Ohio State and Notre Dame.
 Ohio State led 13–0 heading into the fourth, but Notre Dame rallied with three fourth-quarter touchdowns and fed off several OSU miscues to pull out an 18–13 win.
 Notre Dame's Bill Shakespeare, a Cincinnati native, threw the game-winning 19-yard pass to Wayne Millner with 32 seconds left.
-Tickets for this game sold for $50 each and there were widespread reports of counterfeit tickets.
+Tickets for this game sold for $50 each ($1,177 in 2025) and there were widespread reports of counterfeit tickets.
 OSU officials said they could have sold 200,000 tickets for the game if they had room.
 The Ohio State-Notre Dame game was the most covered and most popular game of 1935.